Tuition & Fees

 Full time students are required to have health insurance.
 If needed students can opt-in to the Chatham student health insurance plan offered by UPMC.
 The current 2024-2025 rate has not been released.
 Contact the Office of Student Accounts for enrollment.

-*Technology Fee: The technology fee is mandatory for all full-time undergraduate students and entitles each student to standard university provided software (e.g., Microsoft 365), Helpdesk support, campus connectivity and infrastructure, computer labs, and other IT services.
+*Technology Fee: The technology fee is mandatory for all undergraduate students and entitles each student to standard university provided software (e.g., Microsoft 365), Helpdesk support, campus connectivity and infrastructure, computer labs, and other IT services.
 For 24-25, returning students in the one-to-one university laptop program will have a different technology fee (see Fee Details & Rates section below) than listed here to cover the laptop, 4-year warranty and service costs.

 **College Fee: The college fee is mandatory for all students enrolled in on-campus programs and entitles each student to all student publications (with a minor additional fee for yearbook); admission to college social events, student-sponsored concerts and lectures; and membership in the Chatham Student Government, Chatham Activities Board, and all other student organizations.
 This fee does not apply to students enrolled in fully online programs.